svenvc/ston/ston-spec.md

 No header nor version information is added to STON output.

-The filename extension for STON is ".ston".
+The filename extension for STON is usually ".ston".
 There is no official mime type for STON, but "text/ston" and/or "application/ston" would seem logical.

 ## Primitives